keolo/keolo-com/content/posts/composition-inheritance.md

 cover:
   image: "images/covers/composition.png"
 ---
-## Composition over Inheritance in Go: Building Clear & Flexible Code
+## Composition over inheritance in Go: building clear & flexible code

 Coming from object-oriented languages, Go's absence of inheritance can feel like a limitation.
 Where were my class hierarchies?
 How would I model "is-a" relationships?
 But after time of building production Go systems, I've come to appreciate the clarity that comes from Go's deliberate design choice: **ditching class-based inheritance** entirely in favor of composition through struct embedding and interfaces.

 Let me show you why this matters for your codebase.

-## Why Go Deliberately Avoids Classic Inheritance
+## Why Go deliberately avoids classic inheritance

 The Go team didn't just forget to add inheritance, they actively rejected it.
 Here's why that decision makes sense: